dexkode4/WeatherApp/README.md

 <a href="https://chakra-ui.com/">Learn more</a>

-## Component State management
+## State management

-Since this is little application I used the `useState` hook for component's state

-## Network State
+React Query

-React Query is simply the best tool for handling of network state ( loading, error, fetching , etc) and fetching apis.
-Has a lot of convenient features out the box like
+React Query is simply the best tool for Fetching, caching and updating data in your React applications all without touching any "global state" and with just few lines of code.
+It also has a lot of unique features, just to mention a few that I frequently use we have:

 - Data caching
 - Background fetch
 - Auto retry
+- Refetch
 - Optimistic update
 - Pagination
 - Infinite query